We provide offline, online and recorded lectures in the same amount.

 Everything about: Gravitational Waves Gravitational Waves (GW): When 2 black holes merge, it will radiate GW.
 GW are ‘ripples’ in the fabric of space-time caused by some of the most violent and energetic processes in the Universe.
 They are extremely weak so are very difficult to detect.
 Albert Einstein predicted the existence of gravitational waves in 1916 in his general theory of relativity.
 These ripples travel at the sp

-Automated Train Toilet Sewerage Disposal System: 7 times cheaper alternative to Biotoilets An automated technology for collection of toilet waste which is easy to maintain and seven times cheaper alternative to the bio-toilets, developed by an Indian scientist, can be used to maintain the toilet system of the Indian Railways.
-Existing Bio toilets use anaerobic bacteria for converting human waste to gas, but that bacteria can’t decompose plastic and cloth materials dumped into t
+Automated Train Toilet Sewerage Disposal System Automated Train Toilet Sewerage Disposal System: 7 times cheaper alternative to Biotoilets An automated technology for collection of toilet waste which is easy to maintain and seven times cheaper alternative to the bio-toilets, developed by an Indian scientist, can be used to maintain the toilet system of the Indian Railways.
+Existing Bio toilets use anaerobic bacteria for converting human waste to gas, but that bacteria can’t

 Indian scientists discover materials that self-repair mechanical damages New materials may soon make it possible for damaged electronic components, such as in space crafts, to mend themselves.
 The materials recently developed by scientists can repair their own mechanical damages with the electrical charges generated by the mechanical impact on them.
 Devices that we use daily often break down due to mechanical damage, forcing us either to repair or replace them.
 This decreases the life of

-PM's Science, Technology and Innovation Advisory Council (PM-STIAC) Govt scraps Scientific Advisory Committee (SAC) and replace it with PM's Science, Technology and Innovation Advisory Council (PM-STIAC) It has 2 functions Act as a high level advisory body to several ministries.
-Execute Mission oriented programmes.
+PM's Science, Technology and Innovation Advisory Council (PM-STIAC) Govt scraps Scientific Advisory Committee (SAC) and replace it with PM's Science, Technology and Innovation Advisory Council (PM-STIAC) It has 2 functions Act as a high-level advisory body to several ministries.
+Execute Mission-oriented programmes.
 It has 9 members.
-Unlike the earlier SACs, Secretaries of various scientific ministries like Education, Environment and Health would be spec
+Unlike the earlier SACs, Secretaries of various scientific ministries like Education, Environment and Health would be

 I-STEM Web Portal: Phase II The Indian Science Technology and Engineering facilities Map (I-STEM), the national web portal for sharing R&D facilities was formally launched in January 2020.
-I-STEM (www.istem.gov.in) is an initiative of Office of the Principal Scientific Adviser to the Govt. of India (PSA, GOI) under the aegis of Prime Minister Science, Technology and Innovation Advisory Council (PM-STIAC) mission.
-I-STEM project has been accorded extension for five years, until 20
+I-STEM (www.istem.gov.in) is an initiative of the Office of the Principal Scientific Adviser to the Govt. of India (PSA, GOI) under the aegis of the Prime Minister Science, Technology and Innovation Advisory Council (PM-STIAC) mission.
+I-STEM project has been accorded extension for five ye

-Science, Technology and Innovation (STI) Policy, 2013 The policy seeks to focus on both STI for people and people for STI.
-It aims to bring all the benefits of STI to the national development and sustainable and more inclusive growth.
+Science, Technology and Innovation (STI) Policy, 2013 The policy seeks to focus on both STIs for people and people for STIs.
+It aims to bring all the benefits of STI to national development and sustainable and more inclusive growth.
 It seeks the right sizing of gross expenditure on R&D by encouraging private sector participation in R&D, Technology and Innovation.
-It also wants to bring gender parity in STI activities and gaining global competit
+It also wants to bring gender parity in STI activities and gaining global competitiv

-National IPR Policy, 2016 (1st IPR Policy) It came in the backdrop of USTR Special 301 Report (on Global State of IPR Protection and Enforcement) retaining India on the 'Priority Watch List'.
+National IPR Policy, 2016 (1st IPR Policy) It came in the backdrop of the USTR Special 301 Report (on Global State of IPR Protection and Enforcement) retaining India on the 'Priority Watch List.
 ‘Creative India, Innovative India’ is the tagline of the policy.
-This is to incentivize entrepreneurship, creativity and innovation and curb manufacturing and sale of counterfeits.
-Objectives: IPR Awareness, outreach and promotion; Create an atmosphere of innov
+This is to incentivize entrepreneurship, creativity and innovation and curb the manufacturing and sale of counterfeits.
+Objectives: IPR Awareness, outreach and promotion; Create an atmosphere of in

-What is Genetic Engineering?
+Genetic Engineering What is Genetic Engineering?
 Through genetic engineering, scientists are able to move desirable genes from one plant or animal to another or from a plant to an animal or vice versa.
 In essence, genetic engineering is a technology wherein a specific gene can be selected and implanted into the recipient organism.
 The process of genetic engineering involves splicing an area of a chromosome, a gene, that controls a certain characteristic of the body.
-For example: A gene may be repr
+For exampl

-What is Nuclear Fusion?
+Nuclear Fusion Energy What is Nuclear Fusion?
 Fusion is the energy source of the Sun and stars.
 In the tremendous heat and gravity at the core of these stellar bodies, hydrogen nuclei collide, fuse into heavier helium atoms and release tremendous amounts of energy in the process.
 Nuclear fusion is defined as the combining of several small nuclei into one large nucleus with the subsequent release of huge amounts of energy.
-Nuclear fusion powers our sun and harnessing this fusion energy could provide an unl
+Nuclear fusion powers our sun and harnessing this fusion en

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.